farhiongit/hashlife/README.md

-An implementatin of the Hashlife algorithm
+An implementation of the Hashlife algorithm
 ====================

 This code, in `hgolbi.c`, implements in C language the